Tracking SDG7: The Energy Progress Report

 Accountability and transparency are essential for tracking progress towards achieving Sustainable Development Goal 7 (SDG7).
 Doing so clarifies where the world stands, how various actions are contributing to each of the targets, how much remains to be accomplished, and where more action is needed to ensure sustainable energy for all.

-Now published on an annual basis Tracking SDG7: The Energy Progress Report is a joint effort of the International Energy Agency (IEA), the International Renewable Energy Agency (IRENA), United Nations Statistics Division (UNSD), the World Bank, and the World Health Organization (WHO).
-This global dashboard on progress continues to guide our work.
+Published on an annual basis Tracking SDG7: The Energy Progress Report is a joint effort of the International Energy Agency (IEA), the International Renewable Energy Agency (IRENA), United Nations Statistics Division (UNSD), the World Bank, and the World Health Organization (WHO).
+SEforALL supports these agencies through the SDG 7 Technical Advisory Group.

 The latest data shows that we are not on track to achieving Sustainable Development Goal 7 (SDG7) to ensure affordable, reliable, sustainable and modern energy for all by 2030.